-- The conventions established by the Teaching Committee are published by the Committee in the Course Handbook and its supplements. - For the purposes of the final classification, the four papers taken at end of first year do not count. - Classification for the three-year course is based on four papers taken at end of second year, and four (or their equivalent) at end of third year.
+• The conventions established by the Teaching Committee are published by the Committee in the Course Handbook and its supplements.

+- For the purposes of the final classification, the four papers taken at end of first year do not count. - Classification for the three-year course is based on four papers taken at end of second year, and four (or their equivalent) at end of third year.
 Successful candidates may supplicate for the BA Honours degree. - Classification for the four-year course is normally based on four papers taken at the end of the second year, and four at the end of the third year; together these papers are classified as the Second Public Examination at Part B. The fourth year is classified separately.
-Thus two classes are now attached to the MMath. - The performance of each candidate on each paper/module is reported in the form of a Standardised Mark for that paper/module: - 70+: First class performance on paper - 60-69: Upper Second class performance on paper - 50-59: Lower Second class performance on paper - 40-49: Third class performance on paper - 30-39: Pass performance on paper - 0-29: Fail performance on paper - The descriptors for these levels of performance are set out in the Course Handbook; in summary:
+Thus two classes are now attached to the MMath. - The performance of each candidate on each paper/module is reported in the form of a Standardised Mark for that paper/module: - 70+: First class performance on paper - 60-69: Upper Second class performance on paper - 50-59: Lower Second class performance on paper - 40-49: Third class performance on paper - 30-39: Pass performance on paper - 0-29: Fail performance on paper - Qualitative class descriptors for these levels of performance are set out in the Course Handbook; in summary:

-First Class: the candidate shows excellent problem-solving skills and excellent knowledge of the material, and is able to use that knowledge in unfamiliar contexts;
+First Class: the candidate shows excellent skills in reasoning, deductive logic and problemsolving.
+He/she demonstrates an excellent knowledge of the material, and is able to use that innovatively in unfamiliar contexts.

-Upper Second Class: the candidate shows good problem-solving skills and good knowledge of much of the material;
+Upper Second Class: the candidate shows good or very good skills in reasoning, deductive logic and problem-solving.
+He/she demonstrates a good or very good knowledge of much of the material.

-Lower Second Class: the candidate shows adequate basic problem-solving skills and knowledge of much of the material;
+Lower Second Class: the candidate shows adequate basic skills in reasoning, deductive logic and problem-solving.
+He/she demonstrates a sound knowledge of much of the material.

-Third Class: the candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
-Threshold level.
+Third Class: the candidate shows reasonable understanding of at least part of the basic material and some skills in reasoning, deductive logic and problem-solving.